kmhost73/brandguard/README.md

 >
 > Hi [Name],
 >
 > I saw you work at [Company].
-I run BrandGuard, a tool that uses AI to automate the tedious process of checking influencer posts for FTC compliance and brand safety before they go live.
+I run Clarity, a tool that uses AI to automate the tedious process of checking influencer posts for FTC compliance and brand safety before they go live.
 >
 > Our clients are saving 10-20 hours a month of manual work.
 >